 If you can squat 300lbs for 3 reps, you can probably do 240lbs for 10.
 Cool, but you can technically get to 240lbs for 10 with cycles designed to increase your reps.
 Yes, you are going to lift lighter weights, especially in the beginning, but who cares if you arrive at 240lbs for 10 anyway?
 More importantly, you will look the same regardless of the path you choose.

 In the long run, strength training is one of the few productive pursuits left for naturals.

-As a natty, you won’t be growing year after, which only leaves you with getting stronger slowly overtime.
-You are not going to get as strong as a steroid abuser, but you will be much stronger than the wannabes in the gym reading FLEX magazine and the rest of the population that thinks lifting the water bottles in the office requires alienesque strength.
+As a natty, you won’t be growing year after year because the body does not have the hormones required to trigger and support exceptional growth.
+However, you can continue to get stronger for many years.
+You are not going to become as strong as a steroid abuser, but you will be much stronger than the wannabes in the gym and the rest of the population thinking that the water bottles in the office require alienesque strength to move.

 You can keep increasing your strength for many years if you cycle your training properly.
 However, you also have to be realistic.
 There are many programs out there promising to add many plates to your lifts, but most are just hype.
 I would rather do a realistic routine than bet on a miracle that’s supposed to turn me into a monster in 6-10 weeks.

 Strength is the original product of resistance training.
 Hypertrophy has always been secondary since it’s a dependent mainly on nutrition, structure, and body chemistry.

 Without strength training, naturals are left with irrelevant variables that do not produce measurable progress regardless of their values.
 For example, wondering whether you should do lateral raises or not is pointless because with or without them, your shoulders will look pretty much the same.
 Wondering whether you should eat 100 or 150 grams of protein is also a waste of time – in both situations, your physique will remain identical.